-Our new series ‘Kids in the Wild’ brings you exciting ideas for fun free stuff to do with kids involving nature or the great outdoors.
+Our new series ‘Kids in the Wild’ brings you exciting ideas for a complete digital detox – fun free stuff to do with kids involving nature or the great outdoors.

-And off they went, leaving me to savour the quiet for at least half an hour.
-When they came back they regaled me excitedly about their encounters with mostly squirrels, and myna birds, sometimes a butterfly, snail, or bright yellow bird.
+When they came back they regaled me excitedly about their encounters with mostly squirrels, and myna birds, a caterpillar that we would keep and house until it turned into a butterfly, a snail, or bright yellow bird.
 The backpack would be turned upside-down to yield its treasures: pretty seed pods, sticks (for the pretend campfire), shiny stones, an abandoned birds nest.

 We all know our kids spend too much time inside, and behind screens.
 Chasing them outdoors to catch butterflies, make mud pies, or dig up worms, is about more than plain fun; to experience new smells, sounds, textures, sights, and terrains, has shown to promote brain development.